Lisa Makas

-Lisa Makas (born 11 May 1992) is a Former Austrian football striker, She last played for SKN St. Pölten in the Austrian ÖFB-Frauenliga.
+Lisa Makas (born 11 May 1992) is an Austrian retired football striker, She last played for SKN St. Pölten in the Austrian ÖFB-Frauenliga.

 On 10 August 2022, Makas in a joint press conference with fellow Austrian Viktoria Schnaderbeck announced her retirement from football.

+International career

+Makas was part of the 23-women squad who represented Austria and reached the semi-finals at the UEFA Women's Euro 2017.

+Makas was part of the squad that was called up to the UEFA Women's Euro 2022.